TradeControl/tradecontrol.github.io/tutorials/installing-web.md

 ### Web Hosting

-Subscribe to an ASP.NET Core package from a Web Service Provider.
-This will give you a domain, an SSL certificate and the exact pre-configured environment.

-Please [contact us]({{ site.url }}/contact) for installation advice.
-Once installed, you just enter the address into the browser on your phone and [follow the instructions](#instructions).
+This is the easiest option.
+For the latest installation advice, refer to the [Product Delivery](https://www.tradecontrol.online/product-delivery) page on the [application website](https://www.tradecontrol.online).
+Once installed, you just enter the address into the browser on your phone or tablet and [follow the instructions](#instructions).

 ### Cloud